-We tend to think about work in 9 to 5 terms, but work isn’t the same as it was in the past.
+We tend to think about work in 9-to-5 terms, but work isn’t the same as it was in the past.

-A report by the Freelancers Union, “Freelancing in America, a National Survey of the New Workforce” suggests that we have entered a new era of work, sometimes called “the Gig Economy.”
+A report by the Freelancers Union, “Freelancing in America, a National Survey of the New Workforce,” suggests that we have entered a new era of work, sometimes called “the gig economy.”

+Some people who are unemployed view freelance jobs as a way to stay up to date while paying the bills.
 Others seek the independence of choosing when and where to work, including at home.

 New World of Work

 With a laptop, a cell phone, and Wi-Fi, your office can be anywhere, and you can be just as responsive to your employer as if you were down the hall from your manager.